parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 ## Interactive document environments?

+- Jupyter Notebooks

+- ... successor to IPython Notebooks

 - Swift Playgrounds

-- IPython Notebooks

-- ... which are now Jupyter Notebooks

 - ...and a few others